-#2.
-A pedestrian has entered a crosswalk where there are no signs or signals.
-Who should be given the right-of-way?
+#1.
+A pedestrian has entered a crosswalk and should be given the right-of-way:

 You must yield to pedestrians in a crosswalk, or when they are crossing a sidewalk that crosses an alley entrance or driveway.
 Always yield to pedestrians before making a turn.

 Drivers must use extreme care to avoid colliding with a pedestrian, especially in areas where special hazards exist, such as school zones, bus stops, playgrounds, and parks.

 #2.
 You should always wear shoulder safety belts:

 The lap belt should be worn so that it fits snugly and comfortably over the lower part of the hips.
 This will allow for normal bending of the body.